aadi753/Chorus/README.md

 - Target position are updated, constraints are kept same for the whole duration
  ![Chorus Architecture](images/Figure_1_target_updated.png)

-- blue and red curves show the position outputs for each dof.
+- Blue and red curves show the position outputs for each dof.
-- orange and purple curves show the velocity outputs for each dof.
+- Orange and purple curves show the velocity outputs for each dof.
-- green and brown show the acceleration outputs for each dof.
+- Green and brown show the acceleration outputs for each dof.
+---
+## NOTE: READ THE FULL README AND READ ALL THE COMMENTS IN THE EXAMPLES FOR THE BEST UNDERSTANDING OF HOW TO DO THINGS
+---

-- sample of how the targets were updated and what constraints were used.
+### Sample of how the targets were updated and what constraints were used.
+- **Refer to the coded examples in bin folder to get proper understanding of how to do things this is just sample snippet.**
 ```.cpp
  // setting up the initial contraints
     constraints.sampling_rate = 0.001;